weaviate-tutorials/quickstart-typescript/README.md

 ## Run the project

 There are two code files.
+Both files use the [TypeScript v3 client](https://weaviate.io/developers/weaviate/client-libraries/typescript/typescript-v3).

 - `quickstart-setup.ts` This code creates a collection.
 - `quickstart-query.ts` This code queries the collection.

-Both files use the [TypeScript v3 client](https://weaviate.io/developers/weaviate/client-libraries/typescript/typescript-v3).
+To run the project, follow these steps:

 1. Configure environment variables to connect to a Weaviate instance.
 1. Use `quickstart-setup.ts` to create the example collection.